nickuunn/Active-Directory-Home-Lab/tickets/02-resetting-user-password.md

 </p>

 <p><strong>What I Learned:</strong><br/>
-In this project I learned how to unlock a user's account after multiple failed password attempts on their part.
-I also learned how to modify group password policies so that I could simulate this ticket.</p>
+In this project I learned how to reset a user's password along with the importance of having a secure and realiable way to store your passwords.</p>

 <p><a href="https://github.com/nickuunn/Active-Directory-Home-Lab/tree/main/tickets">← Back to tickets</a></p>